TheXYZNetwork/xAdmin/README.md

 ## Contributions
 I encourage you to contribute to this.
 If it's a small bug fix or adding a command, all contributions are welcome.
 If you spot a better way of doing something, submit it!
 The best way to improve stuff is through collaboration.

+## Extensions
+Here is a list of verififed or official xAdmin extensions.
+They're either made by us or approved by us.
+If you wish to have an xAdmin extension added to the list, just open an issue!
+- **xWarn** - An addon for xAdmin that allows you to warn players for breaking the rules.
+- **xSGroups** - An addon for xAdmin that allows you to set a secondary usergroup in addition to their primary usergroup.

 ## Credits
 - [Owain](https://github.com/OwjoTheGreat)
 - [Jake](https://github.com/JakeButterfield)